m0vse/plutoplusdvb/README.md

 First you must install all prerequisites from https://wiki.analog.com/university/tools/pluto/building_the_image

 Make sure that you install the correct version of Vivado, the current supported version is 2021.2.
-The installation requires around 250GB!
+The installation requires around 250GB and will take a LONG time to install!

 1. Clone this repo